ElMoha943/ElMoha943/README.md

 # 💬About ME:

-I'm 21 years old, I'm currently studying IT Engineering at UTN Frro.
+I'm 21 years old, I'm currently studying IT Engineering.
 Programming and technology have been my passion since very little and I'm aspiring to work as a full time dev one day in the future.
 In my free time I like to play video games, Minecraft is one of my favourites and I also enjoy making servers for it.
 My native language is Spanish but I have a pretty good knowledge of English.
 I mainly use github to upload my school assignments, but also some personal projects.

 # 💻Languages & Tools: